samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 **TL;DR:** In this article, you will learn how an API gateway can help you retaining API compatibility with **old** clients while _evolving_ the product according to the new needs of your business.
 If needed, you can find [the code shown here in this GitHub repository](https://github.com/XVincentX/apigateway-playground/tree/gateway-request-response-modification).

+{% include tweet_quote.html quote_text="Learn how to keep your APIs backward compatible while being able to implement new features, fix bugs, and so on." %}

 ---

 ## Why Do I Need Backward-Compatible APIs?